aurea-dt/adt_irobot_ros/README.md

 which contains all the actual functionality to control the iRobot create 2.
 The derived class only contains the ROS related functionality, messages, topics and services.

-#ROS version
-This code is a catkin package developed under ROS indigo and Ubuntu 14.04.4 LTS.
+##ROS elements

 #Compiling
 ###Prerequisites
 To compile the code you will need glib develpment package libglib2.0-dev .

+##ROS version
+This code is a catkin package developed under ROS indigo and Ubuntu 14.04.4 LTS.

 ``` bash
 $ sudo apt-get install libglib2.0-dev